MinecraftForge/Documentation/docs/events/jarsigning.md

 Signing a JAR
 =============

-Forge allows Mods to sign their jar files with a signature.
-However, these signatures are not used as security and shouldn't be used this way.
-Signatures are used as sanity checks, so that Modders are able to check if he is running his own un-edited code.
+Java allows developers to sign their jar files with a signature.
+However, these signatures are not designed to be used as security and shouldn't be used this way.
+Signatures are used as sanity checks, so that developers are able to check if they are running their own un-edited code.

 !!! note

-	If someone really wants to get around this system, they can.
-This system is not one hundred percent effective.
-This system is event based, meaning that an invalid key will cause an event to be executed.
+	Once again keep in mind that this system is not a security measure.
+With enough malicious intend it can be circumvented.

 Creating a keystore
 -------------------